Bites and stings

 • Vomiting.

-• A drop in blood pressure (shock).
+• A drop in blood pressure (shock) or fainting.

 Anaphylaxis from stinging insect allergy results in an average of three deaths per year in Australia.
 Those with a known allergy should be seen by a medical specialist (clinical immunology/allergy specialist) to develop a strategy for managing subsequent bites or stings and have two adrenaline auto-injectors (e.g. EpiPen®, AnaPen®) readily available to treat anaphylaxis.